Tētēma‘s brilliant Necroscape wows in its artistic complexity. Read our full review below.

-Mike Patton is an immensely talented dude, but anyone familiar with his work across his numerous bands and projects (and there are a lot…) knows there’s a brand of mercurial eccentricity that he brings to the table no matter what endeavour he’s involved in.
+Mike Patton is an immensely talented dude, but anyone familiar with his work across his numerous bands and projects (and there are a lot…) knows there’s a brand of mercurial eccentricity that he brings to the table no matter what endeavor he’s involved in.
 Some may say it’s a side effect of genius, others might say he’s just on another plane of existence.
 Necroscape slots in quite nicely between the two ideas and, in partnership with Anthony Pateras, provide a fascinating insight into creative minds unperturbed by artistic convention.

 Mike Patton acts as the ring leader demonstrating a vocal range seldom heard by one human being, never mind on one body of work.
-Switching between high and low octaves then unleashing death-metal screams, his work here is completely unpredictable from one minute to the next, but is consistently mesmerising.
-The final piece of the non-linear puzzle is violinist Erkka Veltheim whose instrument is mostly offered as a layer of distortion where one might normally expect guitar.
+Switching between high and low octaves then unleashing death-metal screams, his work here is completely unpredictable from one minute to the next, but is consistently mesmerizing.
+The final piece of the non-linear puzzle is violinist Erkka Veltheim whose instrument is mostly offered as a layer of distortion where one might normally expect a guitar.

-For instance lead single Haunted on the Uptake sounds like someone dialled up Broken by Nine Inch Nails to new levels of depravity reminding the listener that sometimes brilliance isn’t pleasant.
-Although that is the case for the majority of the album, there are a few moments that are a little too left field that leave the listener with a bit of a “wtf” expression – more so than the rest of the material (if that’s even possible…listen and you’ll know!)
+For instance lead single Haunted on the Uptake sounds like someone dialed up Broken by Nine Inch Nails to new levels of depravity reminding the listener that sometimes brilliance isn’t pleasant.
+Although that is the case for the majority of the album, there are a few moments that are a little too left-field that leave the listener with a bit of a “wtf” expression – more so than the rest of the material (if that’s even possible…listen and you’ll know!)

 Yes, this album will be an acquired taste and will predominantly appeal to those who believe music is more than just structured sounds.
 But for anyone who gets the work that has been put in here, they are in for a listening experience unlike any other.